 Answers From Experiments

 You choose technology, architecture, and design alternatives by using experiments.
+You adopt new ways of working together by using Adoption Experiments.
 With an experiment, you can get some degree of objective evidence that a technology will work for you, and see what needs to be tuned and tweaked as necessary.

-- No one ever tries to introduce new, better tools or designs
+- No one ever tries to introduce new or better tools, designs, or practices

 - You’re not sure what advice to take from different sources